 Chartwells Canada is a sector of Compass Group Canada, the country’s leading foodservice and support services provider with over 25,000 associates working throughout the country.
 The company specializes in providing foodservices and support services across the core sectors including leading sports and leisure venues, executive dining rooms and cafes, schools, universities, seniors’ residences and hospitals as well as remote camps and off shore oil rigs.
 With over 550,000 associates worldwide, its parent company, UK-based Compass Group PLC, has been named in the Forbes Global 2000 – World’s Best Employer list for 2017.
 Compass Group PLC had revenues of £22.9 billion in the fiscal year ended September 30, 2017.

-Stay connected on the latest news and updates on WE and Chartwells:
+Stay connected on the latest news and updates on Chartwells and The Growcer: